-At what point in an unhealthy relationship do you say “enough is enough” and I have to take care of myself?
+At what point in an unhealthy relationship do you say, “enough is enough”?

 Leaving a toxic relationship is no easy task sometimes.
 A toxic person often will try to hold onto you, despite you trying to leave.
 There may be guilt involved in leaving if the person is unstable and mentally/emotionally unwell.

 However, there has to be a tipping point in the relationship that you reach – and usually it comes when you hit rock bottom emotionally.
 It usually happens when your self-esteem is so damaged and when you are constantly feeling bad about yourself, that you begin to wonder, “what am I doing and why am I putting up with this kind of treatment?”